Lady Shao: Life

 Very little is recorded about Lady Shao, but she was deemed worthy enough to receive an entry within her husband's biography in the Book of Jin.
 Records also only refer to her as "[Liu] Xia's wife" (遐妻), contrary to how traditional historians would bestow the name shi' (氏) after a woman's surname if her given name is not known (i.e., Shaoshi (邵氏)).
 Lady Shao was from Anyang County, Wei Commandery, and she was the daughter of the Jin official, Shao Xu.
 She was described as having inherited her father's bravery and resolve.

-Early in the 4th century, northern China was in the midst of being conquered by the Xiongnu Han-Zhao dynasty.
+Early in the 4th century, northern China was in the midst of being conquered by the Han-Zhao dynasty.
 In 314, Shao Xu took up arms against Han in Yanci (厭次, around present-day Dezhou, Shandong) and became one of the Jin dynasty's northern vassals, acting as their Inspector of Jizhou.
-Meanwhile, a refugee leader named Liu Xia was operating between the Ji River and Yellow River, also at odds with Han.
-Liu Xia was famed for his strength and was from the same province as the Shaos.
-Shao Xu respected Liu Xia, so he wedded him to Lady Shao.
+Meanwhile, a manor lord named Liu Xia was operating between the Ji River and Yellow River, also at odds with Han.
+Liu Xia was famed for his strength and was from the same province as the Shao family.
+Shao Xu respected Liu Xia's strength, and so he wedded him to Lady Shao.

 Lady Shao evidently followed Liu Xia throughout their marriage.
-In 319, the Han general, Shi Le, proclaimed independence from his state and formed the Later Zhao.
-Liu Xia traded blows with Zhao between 319 and 324.
-In one of his battles, Liu Xia was greatly surrounded by the Zhao general, Shi Hu.
+The biggest threat to Liu Xia's position was the Han general, Shi Le, who later founded the Later Zhao dynasty in northeastern China.
+At some point during his time in the north, Liu Xia was surrounded by the forces of Shi Le's general, Shi Hu.
 Lady Shao quickly formed a small group of cavalry and led them to save her husband.
-Despite being outnumbered, Lady Shao was able to fight her way to Liu Xia and bring him to safety.
+Despite being outnumbered, she was able to fight her way to Liu Xia and bring him back to safety.